Yaosaur/Today/README.md

 # Today

 Today is a project management app meant to be used with the [Today API](https://github.com/Yaosaur/Today-API) to help users collaborate on projects.
-These projects can be broken into smaller tasks which can later be updated and commented on as the project grows.
+These projects can be broken into smaller tasks which can be updated.
+Within the tasks, users are able to post, edit, and delete their own comments and comments from other users.
+Users also have the option to upload a profile picture of themselves as well as chat with project members.

 ## Demo